-Columbia College was founded in 1851 and is affiliated with the Christian Church [Disciples of Christ].
+Columbia College was founded in 1851 and is affiliated with the Christian Church (Disciples of Christ).
 It offers an HLC – Accredited online MBA program that aims to provide a blend of theory and practice.
-Graduates leave the program with both the knowledge and personal characteristics needed to enter a new career – or move forward in their current one.
+Graduates leave the program with the knowledge needed to enter a new career or move forward in their current one.

 The program is 36 credit hours in length, and emphases in Accounting and Human Resource Management are offered.
-24 credits of core courses, along with ten credits of foundational courses are required.
-For students with an accounting or human resource management focus, 36 credits are still required but courses change.
-Classes can be taken completely online or at one of the college’s campuses spread across the nation.
-Online classes are eight weeks in length, and can be pursued at a pace that fits each student.
-The program can be completed in 24 months.
+24 credits of core courses, along with 10 credits of foundational courses are required.
+For students with an accounting or human resource management focus, 36 credits are still required, but courses are subject to change.
+Classes can be taken completely online or at one of the college’s campuses across the nation.
+Online classes are eight weeks in length and can be pursued at a pace that best suits each student.
+The program can be completed in as little as 24 months.

 To apply, applicants must submit an accredited undergraduate transcript with a GPA of at least 3.0.
 Neither work experience or an official GMAT score are required.
-However, prerequisite coursework is required in a variety of business fundamentals.
-Examples include Accounting, Finance, and Marketing.
-Applications accepted on a year-round basis, and students can be admitted at any time.
+However, prerequisite coursework is required in a variety of business fundamentals, including Accounting, Finance, and Marketing.
+Applications are accepted on a year-round basis, meaning students can be admitted at any time.

 2. Grantham University

 The program is 36 credit hours in length, and students can choose from a General MBA focus, Information Management focus, or Project Management focus.
-For students who choose the General focus, the program can be pursued via a traditional timeframe or accelerated timeframe.
-With a traditional timeframe, students study one course per term, while with the accelerated schedule, students take two courses each term.
+For students who choose the Genera MBA focus, the program can be pursued via a traditional timeframe or accelerated timeframe.
+With a traditional timeframe, students take one course per term, while with the accelerated schedule, students take two courses each term.

 To successfully apply, students must submit an accredited undergraduate transcript with a GPA of at least 2.5.
-A GMAT or GRE score is not required.
-For students who wish to pursue the Accelerated General MBA, three years of work experience in a business specific role or an undergraduate degree with an emphasis in business with a minimum GPA of 3.0 is required.
+GMAT or GRE scores are not required.
+For students who wish to pursue the Accelerated General MBA, three years of work experience in a business-specific role or an undergraduate degree with an emphasis in business with a minimum GPA of 3.0 is required.

 3. Missouri Baptist University

 To apply, applicants must submit undergraduate transcripts with a GPA of at least 2.75.
-Neither an official GMAT/GRE score or work experience is required.
-Applications are accepted year-round, and students are encouraged to apply at least six – eight weeks before the start date of the program.
+Neither official GMAT/GRE scores nor work experience is required.
+Applications are accepted year-round, and students are encouraged to apply at least six to eight weeks before the start date of the program.